If you’ve completed your degree, pursuing your PhD may come to mind, especially if your area of interest is research-intensive.

 As the highest level of education, a Doctor of Philosophy or PhD can take anywhere from four to 12 years to complete.

-Embarking on a journey towards a PhD is an intellectually rewarding pursuit, but it often comes with financial challenges.
+But while embarking on a journey towards a PhD is an intellectually rewarding pursuit, it often comes with financial challenges.
+And that’s where PhD stipends come in.

-A PhD stipend is a financial support system for doctoral students to cover living expenses, tuition, and research costs during their academic journey.
+PhD stipends are financial support systems for doctoral students to cover living expenses, tuition, and research costs during their academic journey.
+This means that your accommodation, utilities, transport, and even food will be covered to a certain extent.

 There are three types of PhD stipends: